 Dealings with marine life

-When snorkeling in Hanauma Bay, you must have one thing in mind.
+When you go snorkeling at Hanauma Bay, you must have one thing in mind.
 Most animals do not think you are a threat, but there are certain species that are poisonous, stinging and biting.
 So the best for you is just to watch and do not touch anything.
 Dealing with some fish, jellyfish from those who swim in the Pacific, can be fatal, if you try to touch them.

 Beware of sea urchins